mightyfrog/BottomNavigationView-Sample/README.md

 ## Menu handling

-Each fragment can have its own menu by inflating a menu.xml and toolbar updating is automatically handled on tab switch.
+Each fragment can have its own menu just by inflating a menu.xml in *onCreateOptionsMenu* and the system updates the toolbar accordingly on tab switch.
 The menu inflated in the host activity will be available in all the fragments.

 ```kotlin
 init {